fried cabbage and corned beef

 2

-On high heat, in a large electric skillet or deep cast iron pot, melt butter (get it sizzling).
+In a large electric skillet or deep cast iron pot, melt the butter over high heat.

 • Coating cabbage in butter and seasonings.